TheFirstNomad/usdc-directory-for-global-merchants/README.md

 The hub for every company and tool using **USDC** (Circle’s regulated digital dollar).

 **Built for freedom* — the #1 regulated digital dollar activity.
-This project is my public-good contribution to the Base ecosystem.
+This project is my public-good contribution to the usdc ecosystem.

 ## Current Stats
 - ~$78B+ USDC in circulation